Class Updates and News

 The Advanced Placement Tests (AP)

 Are administered to students who are enrolled in AP classes.
 Students may be granted college credit on the basis of scores received on these tests.
 These three-hour tests are given in May.
 Students are expected to participate.
-The fee for 2019-2020 is $98.00 for each exam.
+The fee for 2023-2024 is $102.00 for each exam.
 Students receiving free or reduced lunch do not pay the exam fee this year.
-All students are responsible for a $15.00 test cancellation fee in the event the student cancels the test.
-For more information check on the website www.apstudent.collegeboard.org
+All students are responsible for a $40.00 test cancellation fee in the event the student cancels the test.
+For more information check on the website www.apstudent.collegeboard.org.
+The SHS AP registration link, which opens on October 9, 2023, is: https://user.totalregistration.net/AP/70755 .
+The registration link closes on November 5, 2023.
+Please contact Dawn DiDonato, AP Site Coordinator with any questions: email@example.com.
+Parent Letter - English Parent Letter - Spanish

 The Armed Services Vocational Aptitude Battery (ASVAB)